anannyamathur/Neural-Networks-Learning/README.md

 1. Neural Networks
 2. Backpropagation

-- NNCOSTFUNCTION Implements the neural network cost function for a two layer neural network which performs classification
+- NNCOSTFUNCTION implements the neural network cost function for a two layer neural network which performs classification